matthew-puku/snackfu/README.md

 ------------------------------------------------------------------------------------------------------------------------
 # Answers to the Short Answer questions (Section 2.2)

-## What is the need (i.e. challenge) that you will be addressing in your project?
+## 1. What is the need (i.e. challenge) that you will be addressing in your project?

-Snacks
+Snacks.
+See 2.

-## Identify the problem you’re trying to solve by building this particular marketplace App?
+## 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?

 The problem that we are addressing is that when people go travelling overseas, their favourite snacks are never available in the local grocery shops( ie. tim tams, shapes).
 People need their favourite snacks to stay happy and to give them something to remind them of home.

-## Describe the project will you be conducting and how. your App will address the needs.
+## 3. Describe the project will you be conducting and how. your App will address the needs.

 The project is a 2 way marketplace that will let users buy and sell snacks from around the world.

-## Describe the network infrastructure the App may be based on.
+## 4. Describe the network infrastructure the App may be based on.

-The application will be deployed using Heroku which use HTTP to route their severs and it’s what is used to transmit the data.
-The data is requested by a set of routers which determine where and how the web page will be displayed.
+The application is deployed on Heroku.
+Heroku has its own peculiar language.
+Once deployed, the app is installed as a "slug" onto one or more virtual machines, called "dynos".
+HTTP requests sent by users land in Heroku's routers, which send them on to whichever dyno is deemed best equipped to handle it.
+The dyno then processes the request and (if applicable) sends a response back through the routers to the user.
+When processing user requests, dynos often request additioal work from "addons".
+The only addon used by SnackFu is the postgres database.
+SnackFu only uses one low-powered dyno, but if it had two or three, all dynos would access the same postgres instance.

-## Identify and describe the software to be used in your App.
+## 5. Identify and describe the software to be used in your App.

-The Software used in the application are; Ruby on Rails, Github, Heroku, Stripe, Cloudinary.
-For a description of what each gem does please refer to question 10.

-## Identify the database to be used in your App and provide a justification for your choice.

-Postgres was used in this application not only because we are required to but also becuase of its reliabilty and architecture and it's free and open source.
-Postgres comes with many features that help manage and build an application.

-## Identify and describe the production database setup (i.e. postgres instance).

-## Describe the architecture of your App.

-Since we are using Ruby on Rails for this project the architecture features are Models, Views, and Controllers.

-The Models are used to interact with their related elements in a database and represents the information in the application.

-The Views are the front-end visuals that the user sees using mainly HTML and CSS, embedded with ruby.

-Controllers are the middle man between Models and Views.
-The Controllers process the Models data and pass it through to the Views.

-## Explain the different high-level components (abstractions) in your App.

-## Detail any third party services that your App will use.
+* Ruby
+** A powerful interpreted language.
+Can be very powerful, expressive, and readable, but its lack of constraints also makes it easy to write bugs.
+Because it's an interpreted language, it is slow and not well suited to computationally intense applications like video rendering.
+For low-intensity webapps like SnackFu, it is ideal.
+* Ruby on Rails
+** A web development framework.
+Allows for speedy building of web applications using MVC paradigm.
+** Requires very little configuration relative to other web frameworks
+* Postgres
+** An open-source SQL implementation.
+For more detail, see questions 6 and 7.
+* HTML & CSS
+** HTML is a simple markup language used to structure web documents.
+CSS instructs web browsers on how to render the HTML.
+* Javascript
+** A trainwreck of an interpreted language.
+Its one advantage over Ruby, Python, or any other sane programming language is that it runs natively in web browsers.
+Its use in this app is limited to Bootstrap (which abstracts away all actual javascript programming) and Stripe (which provides a small script to copy and paste into webpages where it's required).
+* Bootstrap
+** The original way to get beautiful, responsive web layouts to display consistently without destroying developer sanity.
+It is used in this app because native CSS implementations are not quite up to scratch on all modern browsers.
+Additionally, our main front-end programmer was familiar with its use.
+* Imagemagick, and its tie-in gem image_processing
+** Image processing software, used in SnackFu to resize images.
+The image_processing gem is used to relay commands to Imagemagick, which is a seperate program which must be installed locally.
+Heroku has it installed by default.
+* Rspec

- Rspec – is a third-party technology that is used to test the Ruby application via automated testing.
+** Used to test the Ruby application via automated testing.
 It is the most frequently used testing library for Ruby in production applications.
-Automated testing prevents regression and speeds up development as well as leads to writing better code.
+Automated testing prevents regression and speeds up development and leads to writing better code.

-Cloudinary - is a third party, cloud-based service that provides an end-to-end image and video management solution.
-The software is used so that video and images are not limited to local storage and can be accessed anywhere in the world.

-Stripe – is a third party, online payment service that handles all the clients transactions.
-Using server checkout, allows the rails application to handle payments without storing the clients information on your server which prevents any stolen card information if application were breached.
+* Devise

-Devise – is a popular third party authentication framework that handles all the controllers, models, and views that relate to authentication.
+** A popular third party authentication framework that handles all the controllers, models, and views that relate to authentication.
 The gem comes with many different modules that allow for customization.
 The final product of adding the Devise gem, allows the rails application to create a login and signup form.
+* Cloudinary, Font-Awesome & Stripe gems
+** Interface with Cloudinary, font-awesome and Stripe, which are third party services described in more detail in question 10.
+* dotenv-rails
+** A gem that allows for simple implementation of environment variables for development and testing environments.
+It's important to keep passwords in a file which is not pushed to remote references.
+Dotenv provides simple facility for doing this.

+The Software used in the application are; Ruby on Rails, Heroku, Stripe, Cloudinary.
+For a description of what each gem does please refer to question 10.

+## 6. Identify the database to be used in your App and provide a justification for your choice.

+Postgres was used in this application because of its reliabilty, architecture, price (free) and open-source nature.
+Postgres is additionally really easy to use, supports many datatypes (in case of future expansion) and allows us to use the same database in development, testing, and production.

+## 7. Identify and describe the production database setup (i.e. postgres instance).

+Heroku runs a postgres instance.
+Our dyno (which runs SnackFu) queries the database as necessary.

+## 8. Describe the architecture of your App.

+Snackfu follows a Model, View, Controller paradigm.

+* Models are used to interact with their related elements in a database and represents the information in the application.
+* Views are the front-end visuals that the user sees.
+Views are rendered when requested to by controllers.
+Views use mainly HTML and CSS.
+Embedded Ruby allows for content to be generated dynamically.
+* Controllers are the middle man between Models and Views.
+The controllers recieve requests from the router, and in turn make requests of the models data and pass it through to the views.

+## 9. Explain the different high-level components (abstractions) in your App.

+See above in question 8.

+## 10. Detail any third party services that your App will use.

+* Cloudinary
+** A third party, cloud-based service that provides an end-to-end image and video management solution.
+The software is used so that video and images are not limited to local storage and can be accessed anywhere in the world.
+* Stripe
+** A third party online payment service that handles all the clients' transactions.
+Using server checkout allows the rails application to handle payments without storing the clients information on your server which prevents any stolen card information if the application were breached, and shifts the enormous burden of regulatory compliance in various jurisdictions to Stripe.
+* Font Awesome
+** Used to display social media icons.
+Font awesome maintains a large collection of icons which look great and are regularly updated.
+Using their service lowers SnackFu's maintenance burden, as we don't need to worry about creating and updating icons as social media services come, go, and perform redesigns.
+* Heroku
-Heroku – is a third party company that allows developers to deploy and monitor their software.
-Heroku is easy to use and is fully managed which means that the applications are maintained on their cloud servers.
-Using this service allows the app to be accessed any where in the world.
+** A platform as a service that allows developers to deploy and monitor their software.
+Using Heroku allows the app to be accessed any where in the world.
+See question 4 for more detail.
+* Git
+** Not used by the app as such, but integral to its development.
+Also used to to deploy to Heroku.
+For more detail on its use in development, see question below.